Robinhood Rating:

 - Volatility explained

-For asset research, tools are even more limited.
-For whatever reason, Robinhood still has no actual stock screener, either on its mobile app or on its website.
-It continues to publish groups of stocks and ETFs, but these pale in comparison.
-These categories of securities can be found on the website in the middle of the dashboard.
-Examples include 100 Most Popular, Technology, and Pharma.
+Robinhood’s research tools for assets are also limited.
+There is still no stock screener on either the app or the website.
+Instead, Robinhood publishes groups of stocks and ETFs, but these are not as useful as real screeners.
+These groups are in the middle of the dashboard and include 100 Most Popular, Technology, and Pharma.

-Popular stocks have analyst ratings, although there are no reports, except for Gold members, who get reports from Morningstar.
-For Coca-Cola, we found 26 ratings, most of which were buy ratings.
+Popular stocks have analyst ratings, but there are no full reports unless you are a Gold member.
+Gold members get Morningstar reports.
+For example, Coca-Cola had 26 analyst ratings, most of them buy ratings.

-At the very bottom of a profile is a unique service that Robinhood offers that other broker-dealers don’t: a report on what other customers are buying.
+At the bottom, there is a unique Robinhood feature that shows what other customers are buying.

 Extra Services

-Extended Hours: Cryptocurrencies trade around the clock.
-Securities can be traded before the opening bell (starting at 7:00 am, NY time) and after the closing bell (until 8:00 pm).
+Extended Hours: You can trade cryptocurrencies at any time.
+Stocks can be traded before the market opens (from 7:00 am, NY time) and after it closes (until 8:00 pm).

-Robinhood matches 1% of all contributions.
-No employer is required to receive this match, although matches cannot be withdrawn for five years.
+Robinhood matches 1% of all IRA contributions.
+You do not need an employer to get the match, but the matched amount cannot be withdrawn for five years.

 Recommendations

-Individual Retirement Accounts: Robinhood’s new IRA program is decent, although Schwab has more IRA types.
+Individual Retirement Accounts: Robinhood’s IRA program is very competitive.

-Small Accounts: Robinhood is excellent for small investors.
-Minimum trade amount is just $1.
+Small Accounts: Robinhood is great for small accounts.
+You can start trading with just $1.

 Robinhood Promotion